Kim Dotcom wins bail in fight against U.S. extradition

 Under the bail conditions, Dotcom, who kept a private helicopter as part of his lavish lifestyle, must live in a small house near the mansion he had rented and wear an electronic tag.
 He will be restricted in how far he can travel.
 The judge also banned helicopters from flying to or landing on the property.

-Prosecutors say Dotcom was the ringleader of a group that netted $175 million since 2005 by copying and distributing music, movies and other copyrighted content without authorization through Megaupload.com and related websites, among the world's busiest before they were shut down last month.
+Prosecutors say Dotcom was the ringleader of a group that netted $175 million (110 million pounds) since 2005 by copying and distributing music, movies and other copyrighted content without authorisation through Megaupload.com and related websites, among the world's busiest before they were shut down last month.

 Dotcom's lawyers say the company simply offered online storage and that he strenuously denies the U.S. charges.